 Spend the Money to Save Lives

-Given the economic downturn, many states and localities will be tempted to use the dollars to fill holes in their budgets rather than expand needed programs.
+Given the economic downturn, many states and localities will be tempted to use opioid settlement dollars to fill holes in their budgets rather than expand needed opioid programs.
 Jurisdictions should use the funds to supplement rather than replace existing spending.

 In addition to its dramatic health impacts, the COVID-19 pandemic has also harmed the U.S. economy, leaving gaps in localities’ operating budgets.
 Despite the increasing number of overdose deaths, many state and local governments have already made cuts to substance use and behavioral health programs.

 However, at current funding levels, these programs are already not meeting the needs of people who use drugs.
 For example, only an estimated 10% to 20% of people with opioid use disorder are receiving any treatment at all.
 Accordingly, groups like the American Medical Association and the American Bar Association have called for all settlement funds to address the substance use epidemic.

 Establish a dedicated fund in which to put the dollars.